MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-architecture.md

 1. [Performed by field technicians](#a-field-technician-performs-the-work-order)
 1. [Completed and reviewed](#the-work-order-is-reviewed-and-completed)

 The following diagram illustrates the entities, attributes, and relationships that make up the work order process.
-The diagram refers to specific entity names in Field Service.
-A diagram that shows more commonly used names is provided at the end of this article.<!-- EDITOR'S NOTE: There is no diagram at the end of this article. -->

 :::image type="content" source="media/admin-field-service-architecture.png" alt-text="Diagram of the work order process architecture.":::